How to Create a Video-Based Learning Platform Like Udemy

 The hourly rate of a development team is the key factor that influences the final cost, as development costs can vary as much as sixfold across countries.
 For example, a platform developed in the US that costs $300,000 will cost around $90,000 in Ukraine without any difference in the final product’s quality.

 To get a detailed estimate of your project, contact us: We’ll make a development plan for your elearning platform and give you a detailed cost and time estimate.

-Video is the most consumable type of media on the internet, and best video learning platforms use video as their primary way to share knowledge are extremely successful.
-In this day and age, online education is more important than ever, and you can build an online learning platform as a successful and meaningful video based education business.
+Video is the most consumable type of media on the internet, and the best video learning platforms use video as their primary way to share knowledge are extremely successful.
+In this day and age, online education is more important than ever, and you can build an online learning platform as a successful and meaningful video-based education business.

-In this article, I’ve provided you information that will help you create a website like Udemy or any other successful video based learning platforms.
+In this article, I’ve provided you with information that will help you create a website like Udemy or any other successful video-based learning platform.

 Video is the most consumable type of media on the internet

 To overcome the competition, you may want to add cutting-edge technology that will enhance your learners’ experience and help learners overcome the challenges of remote and self-guided learning.

 If you want to create your own e-learning platform for all platforms and screens, make sure to contact us.
 We’ll provide you with full-cycle development services, from planning to deployment and maintenance.